Log Management

 • On-prem, on-cloud, or Containerized applications and virtual infrastructure

-Non-critical log sources would include system logs, secondary router and switches, etc.
+Non-critical log sources include system logs, secondary routers, switches, etc.

-There are many Log management tools in the market, picking the right tool for your security and compliance is mandatory.
+Many log management tools are in the market, so picking the right tool for your security and compliance is mandatory.
 A log management tool built with enhanced security features must offer:

-• The ability to aggregate logs from all the sources that you intend to observe.
-Having a clear idea of the sources makes it easier to know the volume of log data that your applications create and how much of them the log management tool needs to ingest.
+• The ability to aggregate logs from all the sources you intend to observe.
+Having a clear idea of the sources makes it easier to know the volume of log data your applications create and how much the log management tool needs to ingest.

 • Retain logs within the log management tool or use warm archiving to a retention repository for remediation and analysis.

 • Advanced alerting capabilities are a mandatory feature to look for.
-For incident reporting and response, alerts come in handy.
-The more alerting platforms the tool supports the better.
+Alerts come in handy for incident reporting and response.
+The more alerting platforms the tool supports, the better.

 • Visualization capabilities to create a security overview dashboard with key metrics to get a bird’s eye view of all the possible vulnerabilities and the current health of all your network security assets.

-• Reporting capabilities using advanced metrics for all application and infrastructure assets.
+• They are reporting capabilities using advanced metrics for all application and infrastructure assets.

-We hope this post helps you explore the possibility of implementing an event log management software for your business. observIQ checks all the boxes necessary for security compliances, try observIQ for your business for free and explore the possibilities of securing your application with the industry’s best and OpenTelemetry recommended log agent.
+We hope this post is helpful to you in exploring the possibility of implementing an event log management software for your business. observIQ checks all the boxes necessary for security compliance.
+Try observIQ for your business for free and explore the possibilities of securing your application with the industry’s best and OpenTelemetry recommended log agent.
 Reach out to our support team if you have any questions.
 Stay observant with observIQ.

 Deepa Ramachandra